doug-moen/openscad2/rfc/Backwards_Compatibility.md

 * If the old syntax is consistently used, then that script is "legacy".
 * It's an error to mix the two definition syntaxes within the same script.

+If a script does not contain any of the old "trigger syntax", then it is interpreted as OpenSCAD2.
+The "trigger syntax" is currently:
+* `function f(...) = ...;`
+* `module m(...) ...`
+* `include <...>`
+* `use <...>`

+Scripts that don't contain any of this syntax do not have any definitions in the function or module namespaces.
+They just have assignment statements and geometry.
+They probably won't break in OpenSCAD2.
+If we discover existing files with only variable assignments and geometry that nevertheless break in OpenSCAD2, then we'll fix the problem by adding more triggers, or by revising the language.

 ### Semantics of Backward Compatibility Mode
 In backwards compatibility mode,
 * There are 3 namespaces, for variables, functions and modules.